OpenPrinting/libcups/cups/cupspm.md

 - Do not use undocumented or deprecated APIs,
 - Do not rely on pre-configured printers,
 - Do not assume that printers support specific features or formats, and
-- Do not rely on implementation details (PPDs, etc.)
+- Do not rely on implementation details.

 CUPS is designed to insulate users and developers from the implementation details of printers and file formats.
 The goal is to allow an application to